commercetools/ui-kit/materials/internals/TOKENS.md

 **Decisions** apply choices to specific situations, giving them semantic meaning.
 For example, only a subset of all available colors can be used for background colors.
 Another subset of colors can be used for font colors.
 More specific decisions could be to use a certain color like `color-orange` (from the choices) for the border color of an input component in a disabled state.

 Every **decision** made results in a **Design Token** which represent that decision by giving it semantic meaning.
-For example the token `--border-color-for-input-when-disabled` could hold `color-orange` which would constitue a decision.
+For example the token `--border-color-for-input-when-disabled` could hold `color-orange` which would constitute a decision.
 The decision would be to use the choice `color-orange` for the property `border-color` when a component of the component group `input` is in the `disabled` state.

 ## Choices